danidee10/danidee10.github.io/_posts/2016-09-19-flask-by-example-2.markdown

 Next step is to convert our schema to code.

 #### Flask SQLAlchemy
 Since flask is a micro framework, it doesn't provide any special *batteries* out of the box, so the option is left to the programmer to choose the *batteries* he wants for his application.
-Traditionally, before ORM's (Object Relational mapping) came to make our lives easier, programmers wrote plain SQL and programming languages provided libraries for working with different database (Python for example has libraries for working with sqlite out of the box).
+Traditionally, before ORM's (Object Relational mapping) came to make our lives easier, programmers wrote plain SQL and programming languages provided libraries for working with different database (Python for example has libraries for working with SQLite out of the box).
 You'd typically pass in a valid SQL query to the Database and then have the results returned back to you, stored in an arrays or some container data structure for the programmer to work with, but as applications and data-sets grew larger it became a huge pain to maintain or even look at code that had a lot of SQL running everywhere.

 A perfect example is this: